robot7017/logicscript-optimizing-compiler/README.md

 ```bash
 logic_compiler_single.py
 ```
-The modular files (, , , , and the orchestrating ) are preserved in the repository for readability and testing.lexer.pyparser.pyoptimizer.pyexecutor.pylogic_compiler.py
+The modular files (`lexer.py`, `parser.py`, `optimizer.py`, `executor.py`, and the orchestrating `logic_compiler.py`) are preserved in the repository for readability and testing.

-Constraints and Design Choices
+## Constraints and Design Choices

-Token names and AST formats follow SPEC.md
+- Token names and AST formats follow `SPEC.md`

-The optimizer preserves statement structure and only simplifies expressions
+- The optimizer preserves statement structure and only simplifies expressions

-Equivalence checking is truth-table-based
+- Equivalence checking is truth-table-based

-Errors are reported gracefully in JSON rather than crashing with a Python traceback
+- Errors are reported gracefully in JSON rather than crashing with a Python traceback Errors are reported gracefully in JSON rather than crashing with a Python traceback

 ## Authors / Collaboration

 This project was developed collaboratively by our team, with different members focusing on different phases of the compiler pipeline while maintaining shared understanding of the full system.